kokuls/Analyrics/README.md

 # [analyrics](https://www.npmjs.com/package/analyrics)

-# About
+## About
 This node package is for easily retrieving and analyzing song lyrics.
-Currently the only metric availalbe is frequency of words in a song.
+Currently the metrics availalbe for songs are frequency of words, and the overall sentiment (postivity/negativity).
 However, the end goal is to discover and visualize all sorts of patterns found in music over the years.

-# Getting Started
+## Getting Started
 This package relies on Genius for the lyrics it analyzes, meaning that you'll have to grab a [Genius API Key](https://docs.genius.com/#/getting-started-h1).

 Once you have an API key, go to **lib/config_sample.js** and paste the key inside there.
 Once this is done, rename **config_sample.js** to **config.js**.